 Earlier in this chapter, mention was made of an Optimist Club magazine published this year.
 It was the November issue that devoted an article to the Toronto Optimists Drum and Bugle Corps.
 This magazine covered the entire range of Optimist Club activity, continent wide.
 Reading this, one becomes aware of the total picture.
-The Optimist Club is a huge organization devoted to good works of every description.
-To relate the whole range of its endeavours would take not a book but a library.
+The Optimist Club is a vast organization devoted to good works of every description.
+To relate the entire range of its endeavours would take not a book but a library.
 In this ocean of benevolence, the Corps was just a drop of water.

-Statistics from an article on the Optimists

-It was, if worthy, an expensive drop of water.
+Optimist International publication about the Toronto Optimists Statistics from an article about the Optimists It was, if worthy, an expensive drop of water.
 The magazine included a history of the Corps, along with some statistics.
 These were compiled from 1960, when complete statistics were first kept.
 Here are some of them.

-- 1. During this period, the Corps has travelled some 57,103 miles.
-That is, I believe, equivalent to twice around the planet. - 2.
-They had played to approximately 1,074,300 people.
-This, counted before the days of computers, must have taken some effort. - 3.
+1. During this period, the Corps has travelled some 57,103 miles.
+That is, I believe, equivalent to twice around the planet.
+2. They had played to approximately 1,074,300 people.
+This, counted before the days of computers, must have taken some effort.

+Toronto Optimists (Grey Cup Parade, 1968) 3.
 There had been two hundred and thirty-seven appearances in the United States and Canada.
-Over eight years, this works out to about twenty-nine appearances per year, not a bad total for a Canadian Corps. - 4.
-During these events, the Optimists had won sixty-eight firsts in seventy-five Canadian contests.
+Over eight years, this works out to about twenty-nine appearances per year.
+Not a bad total for a Canadian Corps.
+4. During these events, the Optimists had won sixty-eight firsts in seventy-five Canadian contests.
 This is just over a ninety-percent success rate.
 If you pause to consider this, try to think of any other field where such a record can be shown.
 While there are some, these are few and far between.
+5. This record included winning the Ontario Championship ten years in a row, the Canadian National Exhibition seven times, and, of course, the Canadian Championship for eleven consecutive years.
+South of the border, they had won the New York Canadian title four times.
+The Optimist Drum Corps was now an institution in Canada, and it is not hard to see why.
+Whatever happened in the future, they would never be just another Drum Corps.
+That future was fast approaching, so let's turn the page and see what was in store for this battered, but still proud Drum Corps.